hackersclub29/Powershell_code_encrtpyer_and_executer/README.md

 4. Change private URL to invalid value.
 Executor should error fetching private key.
 5. Run on non-Windows machine.
 Executor should fail system check and attempt cleanup.

----

-## License

-Choose a license appropriate for your project.
-Example: MIT.

----

 ## Sample commands